Open-reSource/my-first-contribution/CONTRIBUTING.md

 # Contributing to the project

 Thank you for your interest in contributing to this project!
 We welcome contributions from everyone.
-By participating in this project, you agree to abide by the [code of conduct](CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.